Skip to main content

 Jonathan Green & Sons

 Jonathon Green & Sons fertilizer is best for homeowners who are eager to plant grass seeds that will grow next spring.
-For barren and dry landscapes, planting seeds in winter can allow the grass to take root and sprout.
+For barren and dry landscapes, planting seeds in the winter can allow the grass to take root and sprout.
 However, winter frosts and excessive moisture can hurt seeds, hindering them from growing in the spring.

 This fertilizer by Jonathan Green & Sons encourages root growth and creates optimal conditions for seeds to grow next season.
 You can add this fertilizer to your lawn before or after you have scattered the seeds.
 Over the winter months, the grass will take root and provide nutrients that benefit plant growth.

-Lawn fertilizer in wheel barrow
+lawn fertilizer in wheel barrow

 imbarney22 / Getty Images